 She left Purdue as the school-record holder in the 200 butterfly.
 Her personal-best clocking of 1:59.27 still ranks her as the third-fastest in Purdue history in that event.
 Along with teammate Jill Groff, who still stands as the fourth-fastest 1,650 freestyle swimmer in program history, Renie ranks as the longest-tenured Boilermaker on any of the all-time top-five lists.

 She was a Senior Nationals consolation champion, a Junior Nationals qualifier, a four-time NCAA qualifier and the first woman in Purdue history to score individually at the NCAA Championships.
 She was named Purdue's Outstanding Senior Athlete by Mortar Board and the John Purdue Club's Chicago Athlete of the Year her senior year.
 By the time she finished her illustrious career, she held school records in the 100 and 200 butterfly, 800 freestyle and 400 medley relays.

 A native of Chicago, Renie and her husband, Jeff, live in Lafayette.
 Jeff, also a Purdue swimming alumnus, was a member of the 1986-87 Boilermaker squad under current head coach Dan Ross.
-The couple has one daughter, Jessica, 17, and two sons, Jake, 14, and Joshua, 11.
+The couple has one daughter, Jessica, and two sons, Jake and Joshua.